 Secure the warehouse

-Ensuring that unauthorised people are not able to access your warehouse protects not only your stock and your staff, but also protects the potential trespassers too.
+Ensuring that unauthorised people cannot access your warehouse protects not only your stock and your staff but also the potential trespassers.

-As such, it is useful to consider implementing security badges / passes and uniforms to quickly identify non workers, whilst also ensuring there is adequate signage to discourage guests from entering forbidden areas without prior agreement.
+As such, consider implementing security badges, passes, and uniforms to quickly identify non-workers while ensuring adequate signage to discourage guests from entering forbidden areas without prior agreement.

-Although this guide has until now focused on the warehouse environment, it is also important that staff are aware of any hazards posed by the products or stock that you hold.
+Although this guide has until now focused on the warehouse environment, it is also vital that staff are aware of any hazards posed by the products or stock you hold.

-This include chemicals or products that are hazardous to health if spilled, should be handled in a specific manner, or are even dangerous if not stored under specific conditions (e.g. combustion risk).
-Ensuring staff are aware of these requirements is crucial.
+Awareness is particularly important for chemicals or products that are hazardous to health if spilt, should be handled in a specific manner, or are even dangerous if not stored under specific conditions (e.g. combustion risk).
+Ensuring staff know of these requirements is crucial.

-Crash barriers can be considered if there is a lot of potential for pedestrians and forklifts (or other equipment / vehicles) to come into contact with each other.
+It is wise to consider crash barriers if there is potential for pedestrians and forklifts (or other equipment and vehicles) to come into contact with each other.

-Whilst another considerable cost (usually being manufactured from iron or steel) if they prevent a single serious accident then will have more than paid for themselves.
+Whilst another considerable cost (usually manufactured from iron or steel), they more than pay for themselves if they prevent just one serious accident.

-Finally, taking all these points into account, prioritising safety should be one of the most critical considerations when looking to improve your warehouse operations.
+Finally, considering all these points, prioritising safety should be one of the most critical considerations when looking to improve your warehouse operations.

-Whilst it can be time consuming, costly and resource intensive, failure to provide a safe warehouse can actually increase costs more workplace disruptions, increased absenteeism and lower productivity through dissatisfied and / or disengaged employees.
+Whilst it can be time-consuming, costly and resource-intensive, failure to provide a safe warehouse can actually increase costs, create more workplace disruptions, increase absenteeism and lower productivity through dissatisfied or disengaged employees.

-It can also help – indirectly – to extend the life of your equipment, tools and vehicles whilst also reducing damage to inventory, as staff will follow prescribed processes and practices.
+It can also help – indirectly – to extend the life of your equipment, tools and vehicles whilst also reducing damage to inventory, if staff follow prescribed processes and practices.

-In fact, robotic automation can help with greater warehouse productivity, drive down costs and reduce errors too.
-In fact, there are approximately 1.2 million robots already deployed in US manufacturing businesses.
+In fact, robotic automation can help with greater warehouse productivity, reduce costs and minimise errors.
+There are already approximately 1.2 million robots already deployed in US manufacturing businesses.

 Use RFID or barcode scanning

-Rather than manually stock checking all incoming and outgoing stock, many warehouses are now using barcode scanning to log receipt, movement through the warehouse and the despatch of stock.
+Rather than manually stock-checking all incoming and outgoing stock, many warehouses now use barcode scanning to log receipts, movement through the warehouse and the despatch of stock.

-Taking this a step further, technologies such as RFID can be utilised to work alongside specialist software, including dedicated warehouse management systems.
+Taking this a step further, you can use technologies like RFID to work alongside specialist software, including dedicated warehouse management systems.

 Use a WMS